Flat feet is a common condition, also known as flatfoot. It means the arches on the inside of the feet flatten when pressure is put on them.

 All babies have flat feet at birth.
 Arches typically form by age 6.
-About two out of 10 children don’t develop arches during childhood, and have flat feet as adults.
+However, about two out of 10 children don’t develop arches during childhood, and have flat feet as adults.
 Some adults have arches that collapse: after an injury or from a simple wear-and-tear stresses of age.
 Over time, the tendon that runs along the inside of the ankle and helps support the arch can get weakened or tear.
 This condition, fallen arches, is another term for flatfoot.

 Are flat feet a problem?

 Most people have no symptoms associated with flatfeet.
-But some people with flatfeet experience foot pain, particularly in the heel or arch area.
+But, some people with flatfeet experience foot pain, particularly in the heel or arch area.
 Pain may worsen with activity.
 Swelling may occur along the inside of the ankle.
 If flatfeet is causing you pain and limiting what you want to do, then an evaluation from a specialist may be needed.

 What are the types of flat feet?

 Flat feet can pose problems whether they persist after childhood or develop in adulthood.
 The types of flatfoot include: